lolilovers/azurin/docs/QueryBuilder/README.md

 # Introduction

-QueryBuilder is a fork of Latitude SQL query builder with zero dependencies and a fluent interface.
+QueryBuilder is a fork of latitude/latitude SQL query builder with zero dependencies and a fluent interface.
 It supports most of [SQL-92](https://en.wikipedia.org/wiki/SQL-92) as well as database specific functionality: